moshix/3270BBS/README.md

 Configuration of the BBS
 ------------------------
 Add the following parameters to your tsu.cnf file to configure the FTP server.
-Following values are just examples and can be configured to your needs:
+The following **values are just examples** and you should change them to your needs:
 ```
 # TLS ports
 # Server settings